USGS-WiM/cbrsservices_django/README.md

 Run `python3 manage.py runserver` for a dev server with live reload.
 Navigate to `http://localhost:8000/cbrsservices/`.
 The web services will automatically reload if you change any of the source files.
 This will use the development environment configuration.

+Note: If developing on Windows, the python magic library must be manually installed by placing all the *.dll files from this repo's "libmagicwin64" folder into "C:\Windows\System32".

 ## Production server

 In a production environment (or really, any non-development environment) this Django project should be run through a dedicated web server, likely using the Web Server Gateway Interface [(WSGI)](https://wsgi.readthedocs.io/en/latest/).
 This repository includes sample configuration files (*.conf in the root folder) for running this project in [Apache HTTP Server](https://docs.djangoproject.com/en/dev/howto/deployment/wsgi/modwsgi/).